DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 Circuits and boards we tested are the MAX471 (up to 3A), the Pololu ACS724 (10A+), and a 5A current sense transformer for use with one output wire wrapped through it going directly to the track.

-..TODO:: Add help or point to a section for external CS boards
+..TODO:: Add help or point to a section for external Command Station boards

 Sense Current at the Tracks instead of the motor board input
 --------------------------------------------------------------